John Travolta Blow Out

 Blow Out came at the worst possible moment in Travolta's career — and drew his best performance

-By 1981, Travolta was in career freefall.
-Saturday Night Fever (1977) and Grease (1978) had made him one of the biggest stars in the world, but Moment by Moment (1978) and Urban Cowboy (1980) had eroded the momentum.
-When De Palma cast him as a working-class sound technician in Blow Out — no dancing, no strutting — the performance was strong enough to impress Pauline Kael.
+By 1981, Travolta's stardom had softened.
+Saturday Night Fever (1977) and Grease (1978) had made him one of the biggest stars in the world; Moment by Moment (1978) was a clear setback, while Urban Cowboy (1980) was a commercial success that did not match the scale of the earlier two hits.
+When De Palma (in Blow Out, as director) cast him as a working-class sound technician in Blow Outb2 — no dancing, no strutting — the performance was strong enough to impress Pauline Kael.

 "Travolta finally has a role that allows him to discard his teenage strutting and his slobby accents." — Pauline Kael, The New Yorker (1981)

-"John Travolta gives one of the best performances of all time in this movie." — Quentin Tarantino, Far Out Magazine (1994)
+"John Travolta gives one of the best performances of all time in this movie." — Quentin Tarantino, video-store appearance during the Pulp Fiction press cycle (1994)1

 Tarantino resurrected Travolta's career because of Blow Out